createdbyadham/SQLite-Editor/README.md

 3. Browse tables using the table selector
 4. Use the search bar to filter data
 5. Double-click any row to edit
+6. Check multiple rows at once then click "Delete" to remove them
-6. Click "Save Changes" to persist modifications
+7. Click "Save Changes" to persist modifications

 ### Batch Operations & SQL Scripting